folio-org/mod-data-import/README.md

 ```

 ## Maximum upload file size and java heap memory setups
 Current implementation supports only storing of the file in a LOCAL_STORAGE (heap memory of the module).
-It has a couple of implications - firstly, the request for processing the file can be processed only by the same instance of the module, which prevents mod-data-import from scaling, and secondly, limits the file size that can be uploaded (current recommendation is that file cannot take more than 90% of the heap memory allocated for the module)
+It has a couple of implications:
+1. the request for processing the file can be processed only by the same instance of the module, which prevents mod-data-import from scaling
-mod-data-import provides the ability to upload a file of any size.
-The only limitation is related to the current implementation of the RMB and the size of the heap in the java process.
-Currently, before saving the file, it is read into memory, respectively, it is necessary to have the size of the java heap equal to the file size plus 10 percent.
+2. limits the file size that can be uploaded to the Java heap memory allocated to the module
+It is necessary to have the size of the java heap equal to the expected max file size plus 10 percent.

-### Example
+#### Example
 | File Size | Java Heap size |
 |:---------:|:--------------:|
 |   256mb   |     270+ mb    |